 Because a MEC is not an MVP (see above), you can combine a MEC with additional plans and programs.

-For example, if an individual is provided a MEC by their employer, they’re still eligible to qualify for Advanced Premium Tax Credits.
+If an individual is provided a MEC by their employer, they’re still eligible to qualify for Advanced Premium Tax Credits.
 The Marketplace plan would then be considered primary in the coordination of benefits.
 Additionally, a MEC plan can be designed as a qualifying HDHP, which means it can be used to pay for medical expenses pre-tax.

 5. What’s the best way to use a MEC?